carlosfrias/apigee-hybrid-workspace/README.md

 | apigee-hybrid-multi-region-installation.yml | Installs Apigee hybrid in additional regions as needed.  |

 ## Attributes to Update
 This is a partial list of the attributes that should be reviewed and updated.
-These attributes are listed in the `vars:` stanza of the installation playbooks.
+These attribute names should be self documenting and can be found in the `vars:` stanza of the installation playbooks.
+This list is changing as the workspace grows so please see the playbooks for a current list.
+A representative example can be found in the following table.

 | Attribute Name | Description |
 | -------------- | ----------- |